Budapest Gambit: Black gives up the bishop pair

 When Black opts for 10...Bxd2, he runs the risk to end up a tempo down over the 7.a3 variation and to be soon unable to meet White's positional threats on the queenside.
 White can avoid the push a2–a3 and continue with the standard plans of the 7.a3 variation.
 However, everything is not that bad for Black.
-First, to implement his plan White has to concentrate on development (9.Be2, 10.0-0) before he turns his attention to the queenside.
-That means Black has more time to organise his play than in the 7.a3 variation, notably to attempt a blockade of the c5-square.
-Moreover, as White does not put immediate pressure on Black's position, Black is not compelled to castle rapidly and he can keep his king in the centre for a longer time, or even castle queenside.
+First, to implement their plan White has to concentrate on development (9.Be2, 10.0-0) before he turns their attention to the queenside.
+That means Black has more time to organise their play than in the 7.a3 variation, notably to attempt a blockade of the c5-square.
+Moreover, as White does not put immediate pressure on Black's position, Black is not compelled to castle rapidly and he can keep their king in the centre for a longer time, or even castle queenside.
 Hence Lalic note that "White has not wasted time with a2–a3, but in fact it is not so easy to capitalise on this extra tempo."

-A possibility for Black is to develop his light-square bishop rapidly, by prioritising the moves b7–b6 and Bc8–b7 over castling and d7–d6.
+A possibility for Black is to develop their light-square bishop rapidly, by prioritising the moves b7–b6 and Bc8–b7 over castling and d7–d6.
 The game Solozhenkin–Stiazhkin (Leningrad 1990) continued with 9...b6 10.0-0 Bxd2 11.Qxd2 Bb7 12.c5 bxc5 13.Qa5 d6 14.Bxe5 dxe5 15.Rfc1 and Moskalenko assesses this position as better for White; Lalic suggests that 13...Ng6 is an improvement.
 In the game Gausel–Reite (Norwegian Team Championship 1991), after the same 9.Be2 b6 10.0-0 Bxd2 11.Qxd2 Bb7 Black introduced a highly original plan by avoiding the natural advance d7–d6, and instead blocked a white c5-push by playing ...c5 himself.
 The game continued 12.Qc3 f6 13.b4 c5!? and Lalic was "deeply impressed by this plan, which really spoils all of White's fun".
 The c4-pawn is never allowed to advance, so that the Be2 is durably restricted.
 The Bf4 is obstructed by the Ne5, that cannot be easily removed.
 The weakness of the d7-pawn is not a worry as it can be protected by Bb7–c6 if necessary.